I wrote! Reader NotesGo to section

-A few years ago, in Frankfurt, something happened to me that left me thinking to this day in the true sense of a law.
-It was dark and it was very cold.
-A lot but a lot, cold from Germany in winter.
+A few years ago, in Frankfurt, something happened to me that left me thinking to this day in the real sense of a law.
+It was night and it was very cold.
+Much but very, cold from Germany in winter.
 I was going back to the hostel where I was staying and at one point I had to cross an avenue.
-It was green for cars, red for pedestrians, that is, for me.
-I looked both ways and nobody was coming.
-When, guided by common sense, I was about to throw myself into the street to cross, I noticed that in front there was a girl in the same situation as me, but she didn’t cross.
+It was green for cars, red for pedestrians, I mean, for me.
+I looked both sides and nobody was coming.
+When, guided by common sense, I was about to throw myself into the street to cross, I noticed that in front there was a girl in the same situation as me, but she didn't cross.
 I was waiting.

-Convinced that I was atérmic or that I was having a problem, I crossed the same way.
+Convinced I was athermic or that I was having a problem, I crossed the same way.
 He looked at me.
 When I got to his side of the sidewalk, I asked him if he was okay.
 He said yes.
-I asked him then why he wouldn’t cross if nobody came.
-He said, “Because it’s red and the law says I can’t cross in red.”
-I immediately replied: “but no one comes, it makes no sense to wait cold if there is no risk.”
-And there he gave me the answer that I still remember today: “But the law is the law, it cannot depend on what it seems to everyone at the time of making the decision.
-For a reason it’s a law.”
-Touché.
+I asked him then why he wouldn't cross if nobody came.
+He said, “Because it's red and the law says I can't cross in red.”
+I immediately replied: “But nobody is coming, it makes no sense to wait cold dead if there is no risk.”
+And there he gave me the answer that I still remember today: “But the law is the law, it cannot depend on what everyone seems to be at the time of making the decision.
+For something it's a law.”
+Touche.

-Now, anyway, I wonder: is every law to be enforced?
-Should we abide by the written, even if it is foolish, or worse, if it is unjust?
-It’s an answer I can’t give myself.
-If a law is unfair, it should be changed to a fairer one, but I am not sure that breached it is the solution.
-At the same time, laws often run back to societies, that is, first there is a social need or a will for change, and only then is it voted in the Senate.
-I can even go further and say that without civil disobedience perhaps that modification would never have come.
+Now, anyway, I wonder: is every law to be fulfilled?
+Should we abide by the writing even if it is foolish or, worse, if it is unfair?
+It's an answer I can't give myself.
+If a law is unfair, it would have to be changed to a fairer one, but I'm not sure that breaches it is the solution.
+At the same time, legislations tend to run from behind to societies, that is, first there is a social need or a will for change and only then vote in the senate.
+I can even go further and arise that without civil disobedience perhaps that modification would never have come.
 What should we do?
-So soon, read Civil Disobedience of Yankee philosopher Henry David Thoreau.
-It may not clear this doubt, but we will learn something.
-That’s for sure.
+For now, read Civil disobedience of the Yankee philosopher Henry David Thoreau.
+I may not clear this doubt, but something we're going to learn.
+That's sure.